alghoziii/culinarix-collaborative-filtering/README.md

 ## Overview

-This Flask-based API provides restaurant recommendations and information based on User_id making recommendations for users after logging in from the application.
-This provides predictions based on User_Id from a machine learning model to display restaurant details
+This Flask-based API provides restaurant recommendations and information based on user_id making recommendations for users after logging in from the application.
+This provides predictions based on user_id from a machine learning model to display restaurant details

 ## Endpoints